 “That’s the sign of a good team and we were just that as we proved over the next few years.”

 Hull had some tight results in that season and it wasn’t all plain sailing.
-We were seen as “the team to beat” in that league and a couple of sides even transferred their home games to the Boulevard to get more revenue, such was the rise of our support.
+We were seen as “the team to beat” in that league and a couple of sides, ironically one of which was Huyton, even transferred their home games to the Boulevard to get more revenue, such was the rise of our support.

-Batley were one of those clubs and the game was played on an ice rink never mind a rugby league pitch.
+Batley were also one of those clubs and the game was played on an ice rink never mind a rugby league pitch.
 Winter rugby indeed.
 It made the annual pre-season trip to Doncaster seem like a warm tropical afternoon.
-We won too, 20-0 I believe.
+We won it 20-0.
 Tighter battles followed.
 We edged Blackpool 14-13 at the Boulevard, scraped past Bramley 8-5 and in our penultimate game at Oldham, a clash at the old Watersheddings ground which lived up to its billing.

 Arthur Bunting speaking in 1979: “Our aim is to win all twenty-six matches and I want nothing to take the players mind off the job to be done.